V0r-T3x/Project-Pilluma/README.md

 **Prerequisites and installation**

-**Don't follow this, these are basically notes for myself for now!!**
+**Don't follow this to the point, these are basically notes for myself for now!!**

 Python 3.7 or later
 luma.core, luma.oled and luma.lcd